Get a quote

 The same is true for fire damage.
 If the unit is damaged as a result of a home fire, then the unit can probably be replaced.
 Again, this may come out of dwelling coverage or personal property coverage.

-Does home insurance cover damage to window AC units?
+Does home insurance cover air conditioner replacement?

+Next is the type of air conditioner you have.
 While central air conditioning units are typically categorized as part of the structure of your house, window units are usually considered personal property.
 In practice, that means that your window unit is less likely to be covered.

 Every policy is different, though, so check with your agent to find out what kind of coverage you have.
 In some cases, you may be able to secure coverage by scheduling your window unit specifically in your policy.